Dates for the 2022 season

 Throws – Discus / Javelin / Shot / Hammer

-All competitors must be paid up members of NEMAA prior to the fixture, or may compete as a guest if a member of another area Masters club (will not be eligible for league points).
+All competitors must be paid up members of NEMAA prior to the fixture, or may compete as a guest if they are a member of another area Masters club (but will not be eligible for league points).

 NEMAA Subs and New Member applications may be accepted on the day at the discretion of George Routledge, the Membership Secretary (not at the first meeting).
 However, it is preferable to pay in advance:- membership renewals and new members can now pay online by credit or debit card on this website (see our online shop) or by post with cash or cheque.